p-kostic/ShapeDetection-Amsterdammetje/README.md

   <img src="https://i.imgur.com/Flr3rwM.png">
 </p>

 * _Final drawing_.
-The areas bordered by the bounding boxes in the y direction and the paired lines in the x direction are colored inon the original image to show the detected poles as seen in Figure 10.
+The areas bordered by the bounding boxes in the y direction and the paired lines in the x direction are colored inon the original image to show the detected poles as seen in the following image.

 <p align="center">
   <img src="https://i.imgur.com/EdU7Drl.png">